drshahizan/dataset/mongodb/02-analytics/readme.md

 | bucket_start_date  | Date       | The start date of the transaction bucket in UNIX timestamp format. |
 | bucket_end_date    | Date       | The end date of the transaction bucket in UNIX timestamp format. |
 | transactions       | Array      | A list of individual transaction details.              |

-Please note that the data types provided in the table are based on the example data provided in the JSON files.

 ## Sample Document